 One of the highlights was the accompanying interactive exhibition with numerous German and international projects and innovations from the areas of digitalisation and automation as well as artificial intelligence and robotics.
 Promising products and research projects on the topics of big data, ethical issues, psychology, health, social security and legal aspects in the digital working world were all featured.

-'The Future of Work' is also the focus of the latest international BMBF campaign, which was also kicked off on 21 May 2019.
-With the launch of this campaign, Federal Minister Karliczek has sent ten top-class German research networks in the field of Work 4.0 on an 18-month world tour to discuss solutions for our future working worlds with renowned colleagues at conferences and other events and also at institutes and robotics laboratories in France, Japan and the United States.
+'The Future of Work' is also the focus of the latest international BMBF campaign, which was kicked off in Berlin on 21 May 2019.
+With the launch of this campaign, Federal Minister Karliczek has sent ten top-class German research networks in the field of Work 4.0 on an 18-month world tour to discuss solutions for our future working worlds with renowned colleagues at conferences and other events as well as at institutes and robotics laboratories in France, Japan and the United States.